davified/training-data-analyst/README.md

 # training-data-analyst

+### Notes
+- To launch a datalab instance: datalab create mlsandbox --zone asia-southeast1-a
+- To reconnect to a datalab instance: datalab connect --zone asia-southeast1-a --port 8081 mlsandbox

 Labs and demos for Google Cloud Platform courses (http://cloud.google.com/training).

 ### Try out the code on Google Cloud Platform